boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 # Period Over Period(PoP)

 Period over Period support used to compare measure values for one period of time against the results from a previous or subsequent period of time.
-PoP widget used to choose two different time periods at a time.
+The PoP widget used to choose two different time periods at a time.

 ![period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop.png)